device-hackers/browser-ui-state/README.md

 Such need exist for [SPAs](https://en.wikipedia.org/wiki/Single-page_application) (usually games or video content) which does not have long body to scroll through so that browser UI disappears.
 So they need some way to "expand" the browser to some kind of "full screen" to provide immersive user-experience.

 There is [HTML5 Fullscreen API](https://developer.mozilla.org/en-US/docs/Web/API/Fullscreen_API) to solve this problem, but [it is not supported cross-browser](http://caniuse.com/#feat=fullscreen) (for example not supported in iOS or Android stock browser).
+Also not all browsers are using unprefixed version of the API, leading to creation of vendor-agnostic wrapper libraries like [Fscreen](https://github.com/rafrex/fscreen).

 Fortunately with the help of a bit of mathematics, spreadsheets and some gathered browser's statistics - it is possible to determine the state by calculating deviation between current viewport aspect ratio (reported by window.innerWidth and height) and static screen aspect ratio (reported by screen.width and height).